garris/BackstopJS/README.md

 This is a grey area for BackstopJS.
 When you click a link to a new page inside of Chrome headless then you are unloading all your current app state and starting fresh with a new app state.
 If this is your case, the best practice is to simply create a new BackstopJS scenario with the required URL state etc.  If you have some kind of situation which really requires this kind of behavior then it's doable -- take a look at this issue for inspiration... https://github.com/garris/BackstopJS/issues/657

 ### Chrome Zombies!
-Sometimes when developing scripts -- browser errors can actually cause Chrome-Headless and Chromy to lose their special connection to each other.
+Sometimes when developing scripts -- browser errors can actually cause Chrome-Headless to lose their special connection to each other.
 If you find that Chrome zombies are accumulating in your ENV spacetime continuum then please follow these steps:

    1) DON’T PANIC!